 - Runny nose

 - Trouble breathing

 - Throat swelling

 Trouble breathing and swelling in your throat are signs of anaphylaxis.
-This is an emergency and you should call 911 or go to a hospital right away.
+This is an emergency and you should call 911.

 Recommendations for Borage